BetSmartMedia/node-eel/README.md

       process.exit(1)
     })

 The default levels are debug, info, warning, error, and critical.

 ## Structured Data

-The first argument to any logging function should be an event type.
-While this can be any type of object, it's recommended to use dot-separated names.
+The first argument to any logging function is the event type.
+While this can be any type of object, it's convention to use dot-separated names.
 The second (optional) argument is an object.
-This object will have the log level, the event type, and a timestamp assigned to it before it is emitted.
+This object will have the log level, the event type, and a timestamp assigned to it before it is *emitted*.
 Which brings us to principle number 3...

 ## Flexible

-In addition to the various logging methods, the `eel` object also proxies all of the node.js [EventEmitter][EventEmitter] methods to an internal EventEmitter.
+In addition to the various logging methods, the `eel` object also acts like an [EventEmitter][EventEmitter] methods to an internal EventEmitter.
 In fact, none of the above examples produce any output, because nothing is listening to the events being emitted.
 To rectify this we can attach the simplest possible logging backend to the 'entry' event: